 On March 27, 2020, the U.S. Congress passed the Coronavirus Aid, Relief and Economic Security (CARES) Act, which included \$10 billion of funding to support U.S. airports that experienced severe economic disruption caused by the COVID-19 public health emergency.
 The funds were distributed to eligible airports to prevent, prepare for, and respond to the impacts of this emergency.
 The funds were provided directly from the U.S. Treasury's General Fund, and the Federal Aviation Administration (FAA) Office of Airports administered the grant funds to these airports.
 SEA was awarded a \$192.1 million federal grant to help lessen the significant economic stress affecting the airport.
-As of December 31, 2020, SEA applied and received \$147.1 million of the awarded federal grant and the remaining \$45 million is allocated to 2021.
+SEA applied and received \$45 million and \$147.1 million of the awarded federal grant in 2021 and 2020, respectively.

 On December 27, 2020, the Coronavirus Response and Relief Supplemental Appropriation (CRRSA) Act was signed into law.
 It included nearly \$2 billion of economic relief for eligible U.S. airports and airport concessions.
 The FAA established the Airport Coronavirus Response Grant Program (ACRGP) to distribute this relief.
 SEA was awarded a \$37.4 million ACRGP grant to lessen the economic stress affecting the airport.
-SEA was also awarded \$5.4 million of concession relief which will provide tenant relief from rent and other minimum annual guarantee payments to on-airport car rental, on-airport parking, and in-terminal airport concessions.
+SEA was also awarded \$5.4 million of concession relief which provided tenant relief from rent and other minimum annual guarantee payments to on-airport car rental, on-airport parking, and in-terminal airport concessions.
+SEA applied and received all of the awarded federal grants in 2021.
+SEA provided \$5.3 million concession relief to eligible tenants in 2021 and the remaining amount is allocated to 2022.

 On March 11, 2021, the American Rescue Plan (ARP) Act was signed into law providing additional relief for the pandemic.
-The ARP Act included \$8 billion of funding for U.S. airports to cover costs of operations, personnel, cleaning, and also included additional rent relief and mitigation for other costs incurred by airport concessionaires that are small businesses and minority-owned.
-At this time, the Port is awaiting guidance from the FAA on the allocation and eligibility requirements for this relief.
+The ARP Act included \$8 billion of funding for U.S. airports to cover costs of operations, personnel, cleaning, and also included additional rent relief and mitigation for other costs incurred by airport concessionaires.
+SEA was awarded a \$154.4 million ARP grant to lessen the economic stress affecting the airport.
+SEA was also awarded \$21.4 million of concession relief which will provide tenant relief from rent and other minimum annual guarantee payments to in-terminal airport concessions.
+As of December 31, 2021, SEA applied and received \$12.7 million of the awarded federal grant with the remaining amount allocated to 2022 or 2023.